How Long Does Gabapentin Stay in Your System?

 Drug screens typically do not test for the presence of gabapentin, but the substance can be detected if instructions are made to specifically look for the drug.

-• Hair tests might be able to specifically detect the presence of gabapentin for up to 90 days; however, it would be highly unusual for a hair test to be used to detect gabapentin.
+• Hair tests.
+Hair tests might be able to specifically detect the presence of gabapentin for up to 90 days; however, it would be highly unusual for a hair test to be used to detect gabapentin.

-• Urinalysis can detect the presence of gabapentin for up to three days in most individuals.
+• Urine tests.
+Urinalysis can detect the presence of gabapentin for up to three days in most individuals.
 The range of detection for urine tests would span from one to three days in most cases.
 Urinalysis would be the most common method to test for gabapentin.

 Need more info?